-To get the full Point Possession experience you need to complete the full 5km walking trail that takes you out to the best spots.
+To get the full Uredale Point experience you need to complete the full 5km walking trail that takes you out to the best spots.
 Initially following the edge of the water in the sheltered coastal woodlands, spot wildflowers and orchids in spring before reaching a granite platform where you can admire the beaches and granite dome in the distance.
 Head downhill and walk along the western beach, dodging seaweed while you stare across the harbour to the centre of Albany.
-At the end of Brambles Beach you head up the path and onto the granite dome that is the official Point Possession.
+At the end of Brambles Beach you head up the path and onto the granite dome that is the official Uredale Point.

 There is a large cairn to mark the spot where colonials claimed the area but the real treat is exploring the granite and getting so many great vantage points.
 You can look across to King Point Lighthouse, see up to the Anzac Centre on Mount Adelaide and out towards the wilds of the Southern Ocean.
 Looping around the granite dome you then head down towards the eastern beach that is the best of the two.
 Pristine white sands, turquoise water and the feeling of being completely alone is what awaits you here.
 Enjoy this stretch before linking back with the trail that you started on and head back to the car park.

 Remember to be a good dog owner by keeping your four-legged friend on a lead and always pick up after it.
 Keep to the Leave No Trace principles to make sure this paradise remains in pristine condition.

 Torndirrup National Park is home to some great attractions including the famous Gap, Natural Bridge and the Blowholes.
 If you’re after more great hikes in the area then check out the Bald Head Walk Trail or Peak Head Walk Trail.
 After all that effort you can quench your thirst at Limeburners Distillery that is located on the way back to Albany on Frenchman Bay Road.